doubleopen-project/doubleopen-publications/Proof-Of-Concept/Compliance-Is-Forever/Double-Open-Feasibility-Study.md

 ### Extracting file level data from Fossology via REST query

 Extracting file level licencing data from Fossology is not currently possible by hash values.
+Solution to this is to either develop Fossology's REST API, or to develop a third party API by querying the Fossology database.

+### Processing license information

+The license information of files should then be evaluated against machine readable open source policy.
+One option for the evaluation is to utilize the [Evaluator](https://github.com/heremaps/oss-review-toolkit#evaluator) of the [OSS Review Toolkit](https://github.com/heremaps/oss-review-toolkit).

+Using the ORT Evaluator presents two problems:

+1. The documentation of the Evaluator is sparse, especially on writing custom rules;
+2. The Evaluator expects ORT Scanner output as input.
+If using different tooling for license conclusions (e.g. Fossology), it's output has to be converted to the correct format.